Baratan-creates/BN-FinalFantasyMod/README.md

 ## Currently Adds:
 ### Monsters
 - **Chocobo**.
-A large yellow bird, can be tamed with `bird food`, and ridden like a horse with Survival Skill 3 and `Horse tack`.
+A large yellow bird, can be tamed with `bird food`, and ridden like a horse with Survival Skill 3 and `Horse tack` or `Chocobo Tack`.
+Lays eggs that can hatch chocobos of any variety.
 They can be found naturally in forests.
 - **Chocobo Chick**.
 A baby chocobo bird. grows into a chocobo.
+Can be yellow, black or red.
 - **Black Chocobo**.
-A large purple bird, can be tamed with `bird food`, and ridden like a horse with Survival Skill 3 and `Horse tack`.
-They can be found naturally in forests.
 These are rarer, and more dangerous than yellow chocobos.
-- **Black Chocobo Chick**.
-A baby black chocobo bird. grows into a black chocobo.
 - **Red Chocobo**.
-A large red bird, can be tamed with `bird food`, and ridden like a horse with Survival Skill 3 and `Horse tack`.
-They can be found naturally in forests.
 These are the rarest, and most dangerous chocobos.
-- **Red Chocobo Chick**.
-A baby red chocobo bird. grows into a red chocobo.
 ### Items
 - **Chocobo Egg**.
 Laid by adult chocobos, can hatch a chocobo chick when expired.
 Has a rare, and very rare chance of hatching a black or red chocobo.
-### Proefessions
+### Professions
 - **Chocobo Express**.
 > As you were delivering letters on the back of your chocobo, suddenly a portal opened up in front of you...
+- **Chocobo Trainer**
+> As you were training your chocobo on the ranch, a mysterious portal appeared and your bird ran through.
+You followed it.

 ---
 # How do I Install it?